Liupeter01/FullStackChattingDemo/README.md

    #                 during replication.
    repl-diskless-load disabled

-   # Master send PINGs to its replicas in a predefined interval.
-It's possible to
-   # change this interval with the repl_ping_replica_period option.
-The default
-   # value is 10 seconds.
-   #
-   # repl-ping-replica-period 10

-   # The following option sets the replication timeout for:
-   #
-   # 1) Bulk transfer I/O during SYNC, from the point of view of replica.
-   # 2) Master timeout from the point of view of replicas (data, pings).
-   # 3) Replica timeout from the point of view of masters (REPLCONF ACK pings).
-   #
-   # It is important to make sure that this value is greater than the value
-   # specified for repl-ping-replica-period otherwise a timeout will be detected
-   # every time there is low traffic between the master and the replica.
-The default
-   # value is 60 seconds.
-   #
-   # repl-timeout 60

    # Disable TCP_NODELAY on the replica socket after SYNC?
    #
    # If you select "yes" Redis will use a smaller number of TCP packets and